Revenge of the Mummy: Summary

-Imhotep appears again on a screen above the riders, moving across the screen to the back of the room, while the ride vehicle turns 180 degrees to follow him.
-Imhotep warns "Not even the medjai can save you now.
+Imhotep reappears digitally-projected on a screen above the riders moving with the train as it rotates 180 degrees.
+Imhotep warns: "Not even the medjai can save you now.
 There is no escape.
-Your end shall be my beginning.
+Your end shall be my beginning!
 Behold your fate.
 Will this be your destiny?"
-Then, the ride moves through the LIM launch and catapults riders up to 40 mph while Imhotep shouts, "Your souls are mine!"
-The mine cart passes through Imhotep's mouth (a fog display) and drops through various turns, while speeding past projections of mummies and fire.
+The train accelerates through the LIM launch catapulting riders up to 40 mph while Imhotep shouts, "Your souls are mine!"
+The train shoots through a digital projection of Imhotep's mouth that is projected onto a fog display, followed by a series of drops, twists, and turns, while speeding past other digital projections of mummies and fire.

-The car enters a load station and comes to a stop.
-A female ride attendant appears behind a glassed control booth and thanks them for riding, but Imhotep sucks out her soul, breaks the glass, and sets the ceiling on fire while shouting "Prepare to forfeit your souls!
-Death is only the beginning!"
-The cart then hits the last launch, drops down 39 ft (the highest drop in the ride) and speeds along a winding course until diverted by the appearance of a medjai symbol.
-As the car passes through the medjai symbol, Imhotep screams "NO!" as the car reaches safety.
+The car comes to a stop in a loading station, seemingly indicating the end of the ride.
+A shadowy female ride attendant appears behind a glassed control booth and begins to thank riders, but Imhotep appears, devouring her soul as the glass breaks sending water droplets onto riders.
+He shouts "Prepare to forfeit your souls!" and laughs as the ceiling is engulfed in fire.
+He continues shouting, "Death is only the beginning!"
+The train enters the last launch, dropping down 39 ft – the longest drop in the ride – and speeding along a winding course.
+A medjai symbol appears, and as the train passes through, Imhotep can be heard screaming "NO!"

-Then passengers travel through a tunnel of flickering lights with a screen in front of them.
-Brendan Fraser (dressed as Rick O'Connell) appears and tells the riders, "Hey, welcome back!
+Riders pass through a final tunnel of flickering lights and encounter a screen, where a video with Brendan Fraser (dressed as Rick O'Connell) tells riders, "Hey, welcome back!
 Hope you enjoyed yourself.
-I would have enjoyed this interview a lot more if I had gotten my cup of coffee!"
-Suddenly, a cape passes over the screen and Imhotep's arm offers Fraser a cup of coffee.
-As Fraser screams and falls back in his chair, the screen fades to black, while riders hear Imhotep roaring over Fraser's screams, ending the ride.
-Riders are then directed to exit through an actual unload station.
-At the exit of the ride, riders see a missing persons poster with a picture of Reggie on it.
+I would have enjoyed this interview a lot more if I had gotten my cup of coffee!", yelling toward the end of his statement.
+A cape passes over the screen, and then Imhotep's arm can be seen handing Fraser a cup of coffee.
+His facial expression turns to panic and horror, and he falls back in his chair screaming as the screen fades to black.
+The sound of Imhotep roaring over Fraser's screams is heard as the train returns to the station.

 Universal Studios Hollywood

-The ride opened on June 25, 2004.
+Revenge of the Mummy opened at Universal Studios Hollywood on June 25, 2004.
 The roller coaster has a height restriction of 48 inches.
 Revenge of the Mummy uses linear induction motors (LIM), a technology used to launch riders.
 The roller coaster lasts approximately 2 minutes and is housed in the building of the former attraction, the E.T.
 Adventure.

 The ride features warrior mummies, treasures and tombs, a sudden launch, a scarab beetle attack, forwards and backwards motion and surround sound speakers inside the vehicles.
 Hollywood's coaster was built in the former E.T.
 Adventure building.
 Some support beams for the coaster were built by digging downward to accommodate space.
 Actual props from the film series such as some warrior mummies, treasures, and The Book of the Dead, can be found in this incarnation.